interstellardrumbeat/interstellardrumbeat/README.md

 ## Domenico Prudenzano 👋

-**Scientific & Technical Writer | PhD in Physics**
+### Scientific & Technical Writer | PhD in Physics

-I’m a **scientific and technical writer with a background in Physics (PhD) and Chemistry (Bachelor and Master's degrees)** and hands-on experience with coding and science communication.
+I’m a scientific and technical writer with a **background** in **Physics (PhD)** and **Chemistry (Bachelor and Master's degrees)** and hands-on experience with **coding and science communication**.
 I like to work at the intersection of **technology, research, and documentation** and also enjoy creating science- and tech-related content for general audiences.
 I focus on turning complex topics into clear, usable, and well-structured material.

 This GitHub profile serves as a **portfolio hub** and contains:
 - 📘 Technical writing samples